The Hillside Strangler (film): Plot

-At the end of the 70s, psychopath Kenneth Bianchi (C. Thomas Howell) lives with his mother Frances (Roz Witt) and is obsessed with joining the police force.
+At the end of the 1970s, psychopath Kenneth Bianchi (C. Thomas Howell) lives with his mother Frances (Roz Witt) and is obsessed with joining the police force.
 When his application is refused, his mother sends him to Los Angeles to live with his sadistic cousin Angelo Buono (Nicholas Turturro).
-Kenneth unsuccessfully tries to join LAPD, and Angelo convinces him to start a prostitution business with him.
+Kenneth unsuccessfully tries to join the LAPD, and Angelo convinces him to start a prostitution business with him.
 They force Erin (Jennifer Tisdale) and April (Jessica Allegra), two girls from Tucson to work for them, but when they intrude on the territory of another prostitution ring led by Ronnie (Damon Whitaker), their business is destroyed and their money is stolen.
-The frustrated Kenneth and Angelo decide on revenge against Gabrielle (Kent Masters King) the prostitute who put them into competition with Ronnie, and Kenneth strangles her, feeling a great pleasure with her death.
+The frustrated Kenneth and Angelo decide on revenge against Gabrielle (Kent Masters King) the prostitute who put them into competition with Ronnie, and Kenneth strangles her, feeling great pleasure with her death.
 The two cousins become addicted to murder, initially killing prostitutes and then attacking single women, dumping their bodies on the hill.